roziqinkhoeru/vshop-spa/README.md

 This project is a boilerplate for a React application using Vite as the build tool, Redux Toolkit for state management, and API key stored in a .env file for secure configuration.

+## Let's Try

+Open the vshop website, before buying goods apply the following promo code:

+- `DEAFRIZAL` to get 50%
+- `KHROZ7` to get 20%
+- `NEWYEAR` to get 75%
+- `RTKPRO` to get 15%
+- `BIGSALE` to get 30%

 ## Prerequisites

 Before you begin, ensure you have the following installed on your machine: